MichaelSzczepaniak/TranalyzerPresentation/index.md

 4. Can use free or subscription-based data services
   - Module to download (currently free) stock data from <b>finanace.yahoo</b> is available.
   - Applications like [TradeStation](http://www.tradestation.com/products/stocks-and-etfs/pricing) or [ThinkOrSwim](https://www.thinkorswim.com/t/innovation.html) require opening accounts with their brokerages while others like [TC2000] (https://www.worden.com/offerterms) charge a monthly fee.
-  - With TA, you can do your analysis for free.
+  - With TA, you can do your analysis for free without being tied to a broker.
 5. Future features will include machine learning algorithms to fine-tune your strategy to maximize profitablity.
   - Current functionality allows users to test just their specified strategies